|Title:||Head Football Coach|

 Offensive linemen Kyle Bryant and Chris Elkins have been selected to play in the 2014 Shrine Bowl.
 Previously only one Penguin had landed an invite to the contest.

-Overall, Wolford has a 24-21 record in his four seasons as head coach, but the Guins have won 11 of their 11 of their last 15 games since November 2012.
+Overall, Wolford has a 24-21 record in his four seasons as head coach, but the Guins have won 11 of their last 15 games since November 2012.
 Of the 21 defeats, 13 came in his first two seasons with the program.

-The Penguins won eight games in 2013 for the first time since 2006 while producing it's most Division I wins since that year as well.
+The Penguins won eight games in 2013 for the first time since 2006 while producing their most Division I wins since that year as well.

 In 2013, YSU had its first six-game winning streak since 2000.
 The Penguins started Missouri Valley Football Conference play 5-0 for the first time in school history.
 Spanning the final three MVFC wins of the 2012 season and the first five of the 2013 campaign, the Penguins won a school-record eight straight conference games.